Latest prices for Azerbaijani oil disclosed

 By Fidan Babayeva - Trend:

-The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, increased by 24 cents on May 11 compared to the previous price, making up $68.1 per barrel, Trend reports referring to the source from the country's oil and gas market.
+The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, increased by $1.32 on May 12 compared to the previous price, making up $69.42 per barrel, Trend reports referring to the source from the country's oil and gas market.

-The price of Azeri LT FOB Ceyhan amounted to $67.48 per barrel on May 11, which also decreased by 26 cents compared to the previous price.
+The price of Azeri LT FOB Ceyhan amounted to $68.78 per barrel on May 12, which also increased by $1.3 compared to the previous price.

 Azerbaijan has been producing Azeri LT since 1997 and exporting it via the Baku-Tbilisi-Ceyhan (BTC) and Baku-Supsa Western Export Pipeline, as well as by rail to the Georgian port of Batumi.